Wine for a fun party

 Brut Rosé

-Address to buy Champagne Henriot in Hanoi:
+Where to buy Henriot Champagne in Hanoi:

 29A Tran Hung Dao, Hoan Kiem

-The importer of Champagne Roederer in Vietnam is An Nam Fine Foods Company with a chain of stores called The Warehouse in Hanoi, Ho Chi Minh City and several other major cities in Vietnam.
+The importer of Roederer Champagne in Vietnam is An Nam Fine Foods Company, with a chain of stores called The Warehouse in Hanoi, Ho Chi Minh City, and several other major cities in Vietnam.

-Roederer Brut Premier
+Rodgers Brut Premier

 Roederer Millésime (Blanc de Blancs)